gaebar/python-forum-cs50-final-project/README.md

 # python-forum-cs50-final-project

-Forum / social website project built with Python, Django, SQLite and Bootstrap
+This is my final project for [Harvard CS50](https://cs50.harvard.edu/x/2020/) course.
+It is a Forum / social website project built with Python, Django, SQLite and Bootstrap based in part on the web track's distribution code.

+- Subdivision of forum style content: the platform is divided into sections created by the administrators, within which users can then create new discussions relating to the section.
+- Complete registration and authentication system with password reset
+- Integrated "search site" function
+- User profile accessible by `@username`, Twitter style
+- 100% responsive site for comfortable browsing from SmartPhone

 ## Installation Requirements